-Hamadi Jebali is Tunisia’s former prime minister.
+Hamadi Jebali was Tunisia’s Prime Minister between December 2011 and March 2013.
 He resigned on February 19 when his own party, Ennahdha, refused his initiative to create a nonpartisan, technocratic government for the purpose of resolving the heightened political tensions after opposition leader Chokri Belaid’s assassination.

 Jebali, born in the coastal city Sousse, is an engineer specializing in solar energy.
-He is the secretary-general of Ennahda, Tunisia’s most prominent Islamist party.
-Since the January 14th revolution, and especially during the campaign for the Constituent Assembly elections, he has appeared in Ennahda’s press conferences several times, to illustrate the party’s positions and explain its plans.
+He is also the Secretary-General of Ennahda, Tunisia’s most prominent Islamist party.
+Since the January 14th revolution, and especially during the campaign for the Constituent Assembly elections, he appeared in Ennahda’s press conferences several times, to illustrate the party’s positions and explain its plans.

 Jebali entered politics in the early 1980s, when Ennahda’s high-profile leaders were systematically chased and arrested by former President Habib Bourguiba’s regime.
 Shura Council (a former wing within the party) chose him to undertake the responsibility of steering and managing the party’s affairs in collaboration with Ali Ariadh.
 He was also a member of Ennahda’s executive council.